 Is a stop loss good or bad?
 What is the best stop-loss strategy?
 Are there alternatives to a stop-loss?
 How many different stop loss strategies are there?
-When you read books and blogs about trading there is one mantra repeated over and over: you must always have a stop-loss.
+When you read books and blogs about trading, one mantra is repeated: you must always have a stop-loss.
 Why this obsession with stop-loss?
 Perhaps there are stop loss options?

 Our backtests reveal that a stop-loss mostly makes your strategies perform worse because stop-losses are a trade-off between ruin/survival and profits.
 We also explain why we don’t include stop-loss levels in our monthly Trading Edges.
 At the end of the article, we give you several alternatives and stop loss strategies.

 To have a fruitful discussion about the pros and cons of stop-losses, we need to understand and define a stop-loss: